muziejus/javascripting-english-major/3-programming.md

 let’s test that variable, using the `===` operator you’ve already learned.

 ```
+// THIS IS PSEUDOCODE.
+It is for illustration only.
+It will crash.
+//
 if userInput === "burrito";
   then console.log("Brilliant choice!");
 ```